shobanmr/object-validation/README.md

 # object-validation

-*I have made https://www.npmjs.com/package/object_validations deprecated so instead you can use https://www.npmjs.com/package/nodejs-object-validations*
+**I have made https://www.npmjs.com/package/object_validations deprecated so instead you can use https://www.npmjs.com/package/nodejs-object-validations**

-*You can add your suggesstion by creating a new issue*
+**You can add your suggesstion by creating a new issue.**

 ## Installation and Usage